 |VMware Platform|| |

 VMware ESXi 5.5 to the latest (currently 6.x series)

 |VMware vSphere Client||Any version that works with the supported ESXi deployments|

 See VMware Product Interoperability Matrices for a list of supported vCenter versions.

 Hyper-V Software Requirements

-RSA SecurID Access supports Windows Hyper-V 2012 R2.
+RSA SecurID Access supports Windows Hyper-V 2012 R2 and 2016.
 See Virtual Appliance Hardware Requirements for the Hyper-V hardware requirements.
 See Microsoft documentation for additional hardware requirements.